Ruslan Kotsaba: Subsequent activities

 On 25 June 2021, Kotsaba was the victim of a Zelyonka attack.
 While exiting from a train at the Ivano-Frankivsk station, he was targeted with a brilliant green dye (zelenka) thrown on his face that caused chemical burns to his eyes.
 Kotsaba said that one of the attackers was a leader of Right Sector, and Trident claimed responsibility for the aggression.

 Following the Russian invasion of Ukraine in February 2022, Kotsaba published a post on social media stating that "Putin and Zelenskyy are murderers if they do not immediately agree on an urgent meeting for peace talks".

-In October 2022 Kotseba fled Ukraine.
+In October 2022 Kotseba fled Ukraine and secured temporary political asylum in the United States.